Tharman Shanmugaratnam: Early career

-Official Secrets Act case
+Official Secrets Act (OSA) case

 While serving as director of the Economics Department of the MAS in 1992, Tharman was one of five persons charged under the Official Secrets Act (OSA) in a case involving the publication of Singapore's 1992 second-quarter flash GDP growth projections in the Business Times newspaper.
 The others included the editor, Patrick Daniel, of the Business Times.

 The OSA case, which lasted over a year, was reported extensively in the Singapore press.
 Tharman contested, and was eventually acquitted of, the charge of communicating the GDP growth flash projections.
 The District Court then introduced a lesser charge of negligence, as the prosecution's case had been that the figures were seen on a document that he had with him on a table during his meeting with private sector economists together with one of his colleagues.
 Tharman also contested this lesser charge of negligence, and defended himself on the witness stand for a few days.

 The Court nevertheless convicted him and the others in the case.
 Tharman was fined S$1,500, and the others S$2,000.
 As there was no finding that he communicated any classified information, the case did not pose any hurdle to his subsequent appointment as the managing director of the MAS, nor to his subsequent larger national responsibilities.